QSBS: The $15M+ Tax Break Every Founder Should Know

 1. C Corporation

-• Must be a C Corp when stock is issued AND held
+Must be a C Corp when stock is issued and held

-• LLCs and S Corps don't qualify (but you can convert)
+LLCs and S Corps don't qualify (but you can convert)

 2. Qualified Business

-• Must be an active business (not passive investment)
+Must be an active business (not passive investment)

 3. Original Issuance

-• You must acquire stock directly from the company
+You must acquire stock directly from the company

-• No buying from other shareholders
+No buying from other shareholders

-4. Five-Year Holding Period
+4. Holding Period

-• Clock starts from date of issuance
+The clock starts from the date of issuance.

-5. Active Business
+5. Active Business Test

 Common QSBS Mistakes